Expenses (2024-25)

 A minimum of nine 30-minute lessons per quarter and daily practice totaling five clock hours per week corresponds to one credit hour of music lessons.

 It is the student’s responsibility to meet the appointed time for lessons.
-The teacher is obligated to provide opportunity for makeup lessons only in cases of illness or emergency.
-Excused absences may be made up at the discretion of the teacher if previous arrangements have been made.
+The teacher is obligated to provide opportunities for makeup lessons only in cases of illness or emergency.
+Excused absences may be made at the discretion of the teacher if previous arrangements have been made.
 Lessons falling on holidays or vacations are not made up unless this results in the student receiving fewer than nine lessons during the quarter.

 If a student taking lessons discontinues the lessons, the student must submit a Change of Registration form to the Academic Records Office at the time the lessons are discontinued.